seasketch/geoprocessing/website/docs/tutorials/newproject.md

 There are a number of guides covering advanced topics.

-There are also many report projects you can look at to gain a better understanding or to add more advanced features.
+There are also many report projects out there you can look at to pick up new tricks or entire functions and reports.

 - [California](https://github.com/seasketch/california-reports) - worker functions, v7
 - [Bermuda](https://github.com/seasketch/bermuda-reports-next) - worker functions, v7